evafu/individual_website/content/blogs/blog1.md

 date: "2017-10-31T21:28:43-05:00"
 description: "click to see more details and fell free to contact me"
 draft: false
-image: Intern.jpg
+image: intern1.jpg
 keywords: ""
 slug: ipsum
-title: Working Experience
+title: My experience in Finance
 ---

-Motivated LBS MFA2022 student.
-Specialised in Finance & Economics in HKBU and Business Communication in University of Victoria (Canada).
-Accumulated work experience in Investment Banking, Private Fund, TMT Equity Research, and Financial Product during internship at CITICS, Flying Tiger investment Inc., Guotai Junan and ICBC.
-Currently seeking internships in banking sectors in both HK and London.

-Please feel free to contact me via:
-Email: yfu.mfa2022@london.edu
+(2021) China Securities_Investment Banking Summer Analyst

+•Participated in the early-stage IPO; Constructed DCF valuation model; Did due diligence; Response to 2-round SSE comments

+(2020) Flying Tiger Investment_TMT Investment Analyst Intern

+•Explored investment opportunities in optical communication devices market; Conducted peer benchmarking analysis in Telecom Industry, presented to senior manager; Tracked reports of companies within the portfolio and assisted in decision making

+(2018 – 2019) Guotai Junan Securities_Equity Research Analyst Intern

+•Built valuation models for target companies;Drafted comprehensive company analysis reports; Investigated first-hand information about listed companies

+(2017 - 2018) Industrial and Commercial Bank of China (ICBC)_Financial Product Intern

+•Promoted new financial product; Collected financial data and improved database

+If you are interested in my past experience, I would more than happy to share with you and feel free contact me via Linkedin or Email: yfu.mfa2022@london.edu